What are Pilot Cutters ?

 The Isles of Scilly hold a Pilot Gig Boat World Championships every year, so Classic Sailing decided to do the same for pilot cutters.
 The first event was cheekily called the Pilot Cutter World Championships and was an instant success.
-St Mawes Bay is a perfect amphitheatre for sailing events.
-Ideal in the early season when a dozen large pilot cutters have room to anchor under the protection of St Mawes Castle.
+St Mawes Bay is a perfect amphitheatre f

-We organise the annual Pilot Cutter Review, and you can join in as race crew, live aboard, experience sailing a pilot cutter (either Eve, Agnes or Annabel J) and taking part in the social events.
+We organise the annual Pilot Cutter Review, and you can join in as race crew, live aboard, experience sailing a pilot cutter (either Eve or Agnes) and taking part in the social events.